Design patterns for multitenant SaaS applications and Azure Cognitive Search

-As a search-as-a-service solution, Azure Search allows developers to add rich search experiences to applications without managing any infrastructure or becoming an expert in search.
+As a search-as-a-service solution, Azure Cognitive Search allows developers to add rich search experiences to applications without managing any infrastructure or becoming an expert in information retrieval.
 Data is uploaded to the service and then stored in the cloud.
-Using simple requests to the Azure Search API, the data can then be modified and searched.
-An overview of the service can be found in this article.
-Before discussing design patterns, it is important to understand some concepts in Azure Search.
+Using simple requests to the Azure Cognitive Search API, the data can then be modified and searched.

 Search services, indexes, fields, and documents